We make getting started very simple. Click on a program below. If you still have questions, keep scrolling to check out the FAQ section.

-Q: What is that white karate robe-looking thing that people wear to some of your classes?
+Q: Tell me more about that white karate robe-looking thing that people wear to some of your classes!

 A: That's called a Gi.
 So, why wear one during training?
 The gi was traditionally worn by judo practitioners (a martial art closely related to jiu jitsu), and the uniform was adopted by the jiu jitsu community.
 When training in the gi, you are allowed to grab any part of it, and use it in almost any way when sparring with your training partner.
 It turns what would normally be a game of checkers in to chess.
 If you're interested in self-defense, you should know that it simulates clothing that people would be wearing in the streets.
 If you're interested in sport jiu jitsu with the gi, it is essential to learn its many grips and strategic paths.
 If you're interested in training without it, we've got classes for that too!